remko/blog-skeleton/README.md

 - Checking: `nanoc check --deploy`
 - Deploying: `nanoc deploy`

-Alternatively, you can use `rake` to perform these (and other) tasks.
-For a full list of tasks, run

-    rake --tasks

 ## Notes

 - The layouts are written in HAML, which is a bit harder to understand at first.
 If you